 Long story short, lay the bottom layer of 14 blocks with a bit of spacing between the blocks.
 Then, lay the middle layer of 14 blocks while staggering the seams between each block—so that it is oriented over the middle of the blocks below.
 Lastly, place 13 blocks as your top layer, and adjust the blocks as needed to get a neat, tight circle on the top.
 (You’ll have gaps between blocks on the bottom and middle layers, and that’s fine.)

-Step 7: Secure the Blocks
+Step 7: Secure the blocks with adhesive

 Once you have the top layer arranged nice and tight, remove each block of the top layer one at a time, gun out some Loctite Premium Construction Adhesive, and replace the block (pressing it firmly into place).